ghostkiller967/Stenitor/README.md

 There is a function called GetMenuItem which allows you to create your own menu item inside your plugin tool strip item.

 ### Main
-You will see this code below the name:
+You will see this piece of code:

 ```
 public Main main;